IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 );
 ```

-In order to use any of these animations in your product, we have implemented an animate Sass mixin.
-All you need to do is include the animation on the element, by using the following syntax: `@include animate(<animation name>, <duration>, <timing function>)`.
-If you do not specify the duration and timing function, we have included the default values of 2s and ease-in.
+In order to use any of these animations in a product, we have implemented an animate Sass mixin.
+All that is needed to include the animation on the element, by using the following syntax: `@include animate(<animation name>, <duration>, <timing function>)`.
+If duration and timing function are not specified, we have included the default values of 2s and ease-in.

-For example, you can implement `@include animate('fade-in');` or `@include animate(fade-in, 3s, snap-in);`.
+For example, one can implement `@include animate('fade-in');` or `@include animate(fade-in, 3s, snap-in);`.

 The current animations provided are: